Whiskey is made from gluten-containing grains. Distillation removes gluten in theory, but reactions are documented.

 - Feels better avoiding all grain-derived alcohol

-If you want to avoid the controversy entirely:
+If you want to skip the distillation question entirely:

 Tequila